Now onboarding families in NL & DE

 More time together — and with the kids

-When Fritz handles who's-doing-what, evenings stop feeling like handover meetings.
+When Fred handles who's-doing-what, evenings stop feeling like handover meetings.
 Dinners turn into conversations, weekends into actual weekends, and bedtime stories aren't rushed through a running to-do list in your head.

 "Finally, we're both the parent who knows."